ManticoreGamesInc/platform-documentation/src/tutorials/art/vfx_tutorial.md

 A huge benefit to Core is the vast amount of visual effects that are built-in and easily editable.
 You get to start with high quality effects that already exist, and truly make them your own.

-Our team at Manticore has built a huge level map that you can explore at any time to see just *some* of the ways that all of our different visual effetcs (often shorted to VFX) could be used.
+Our team at Manticore has built a huge level map that you can explore at any time to see just *some* of the ways that all of our different visual effects (often shorted to VFX) could be used.

 To get a tour of what is possible with visual effects in Core, run around this map and then come back to this tutorial to learn how to make a couple of the effects found on this map!